 The American Petroleum Institute (API), a trade organization, warns that a cut to tax subsidies would be the equivalent of cutting production by 600,000 barrels per day, and 165,000 jobs over a 10-year period.
 Officials estimate the U.S. oil industry employs nearly 9.2 million workers.
 “Raising taxes on the industry is not going to decrease gas prices,” said Brian Johnson, senior tax adviser, at API.
-“If the government is serious about bringing in money to the economy the last thing is to increase taxes.”
+“If the government is serious about bringing in money into the economy the last thing is to increase taxes.”

 ExxonMobil’s first quarter was its best since the third quarter of 2008.
-Royal Dutch Shell reported first quarter profit up 60 percent to $8.8 billion.
+Royal Dutch Shell reported first quarter profit jumped 60 percent to $8.8 billion.
 BP and ConocoPhilips released their first quarter earnings on Wednesday.
 BP’s net income rose to $7.1. billion from $6.1 billion and ConocoPhilips’ first quarter profits rose 43 percent to $3 billion.

 Meanwhile, gas pump prices rose for the 37th straight day.

 Amid Huge Exxon Profits, Democrats Link GOP to Big Oil (CBS News)